poynt/developer/_posts/2015-01-01-app-review-process.md

 Additional plans can be requested in a similar way or all at once initially.

 ### Step 12:
-The app is set to **LIVE** by the app review analyst.
+The app Billing plans are approved and the app is set to **LIVE** by the app review analyst.
 The app shows up on the Poynt app store.
 Merchants can now find the app and Subscribe to the App's plans(as described in Step 11) by downloading and installing the app on their terminal.

 ### Step 13:
 Poynt developer marketing team may reach out to the developer contact for details on setting up webinars, distribution strategy, etc.